Helping moms & babies at DR0505

 ReportA message from a partnership facilitator

-Currently, the centre has 21 children in the home-based program, with 15 in the Survival program and two implementers.
-Finally, we can attest that the church is pleased with the results achieved with the program.
-The community has shown much gratitude for it.
-We thank the Lord and you for serving as an instrument.
-It is my prayer that God pours rich blessings on your lives and that you can continue to be a blessing to so many families in need.
+We can attest with certainty that the church is pleased with the results achieved through the Survival program in partnership with Compassion, and the community has shown great gratitude for it.
+We thank the Lord and you for serving as an instrument of hope and change.
+It is my prayer that God will pour out rich blessings upon your lives, and that you may continue to be a blessing to so many families in need.